 One of the key ways in which blockchain is disrupting the transport industry is by creating a more transparent and efficient supply chain.

-The decentralised and distributed nature of blockchain allows for the secure and transparent tracking of goods as they move through the supply chain.
+The decentralized and distributed nature of blockchain allows for the secure and transparent tracking of goods as they move through the supply chain.

 This can help reduce errors and improve visibility into the movement and status of goods, resulting in more efficient operations for transport companies.